The SEO game is a marathon, not a sprint. And if you are not using the best link building tools for SEO you are facing an uphill sprint.

 In comparison to other similar tools, the depth it goes to is sufficient enough to carry out a detailed link audit either as a routine measure or in the event of a manual penalty or Penguin adjustment.

-Being able to see a nifty little overview of anchor text breakdown helps with a very quick analysis of a sites link profile whilst being able to pull off detailed reports makes the process of marking links for removal requests that little bit more bearable!
+Being able to see a nifty little overview of anchor text breakdown helps with a very quick analysis of a sites backlink profile whilst being able to pull off detailed reports makes the process of marking links for removal requests that little bit more bearable!

 All in all, having tried a number of link research tools over the years, it’s Majestic I go back to time and time again.